tomalbrc/filament/docs/src/content/item-behaviours.md

-Certainly!
-Here's the updated documentation for item behaviours along with the descriptions of the internal classes provided:

-# Behaviours
+# Item Behaviours

 Item behaviours define specific functionalities associated with items, blocks, and decorations.

 All behaviours are optional, and some are mutually exclusive (e.g., trap, shoot, and instrument).

-Example with all behaviours set:
+Example with some behaviours set:
 ```json
 {
   "id": "mynamespace:multi_example",